Center for Ethics and Humanities in the Life Sciences

 BA 1968 University of Wisconsin

-Her other on-going scholarship is in the areas of health literacy, chronic disease management, and use of the electronic medical record (EMR) to facilitate patient participation in decision-making.
-She has developed decision support tools, and decision aid evaluation measures that are widely used nationally and internationally.
-As the field has developed, she has been a key player in a movement to establish international standards for educational materials designed to support informed, shared patient decision-making by helping to establish the International Patient Decision Aid Standards (IPDAS).
+Dr. Margaret Holmes-Rovner’s research has contributed substantially to establishing the field of patient-provider shared decision-making in health care.
+Current research is in use of electronic media (including the electronic health record) to implement patient participation in decision-making.
+She has developed decision support tools, and decision aid evaluation measures and participated in international standard setting for educational materials designed to support informed, shared patient decision-making, including the International Patient Decision Aid Standards (IPDAS) collaboration.

 Holmes-Rovner M, Kelly-Blake K, Dwamena F, et al. Shared Decision Making Guidance Reminders in Practice (SDM-GRIP).
 Patient Education and Counseling.
 2011: 85(2): 214-24.

 Michigan Cancer Consortium, Spirit of Collaboration Award

 College of Human Medicine, Outstanding Faculty Award